nhsconnect/prm-deductions-docker-openjdk-dojo/README.md

 # docker-openjdk-dojo

-A [Dojo](https://github.com/kudulab/dojo) docker image with Java build tools.
-Based on `openjdk:15-jdk-buster`.
+This is a fork of [Dojo](https://github.com/kudulab/dojo) docker image with Java build tools.
+Repurposed for the NHS needs to use LTS version of Java.

+This docker image is based on `openjdk:11-jdk-buster`.

 ## Specification
 This image has installed:
- * openjdk version 15
+ * openjdk version 11
  * OpenJDK Runtime Environment
- * Gradle 6.8.1
+ * Gradle
  * Apache Maven 3.3.9

 ## Usage